 If it’s raining, snowing, blowing, and miserable, will the tour still go on?
 Wisconsin weather is unpredictable but we will go rain or shine.
-The shuttle will protect you from the elements and we will try to make every effort to get close to entrances of partner sites.
+We will try toprotect you from the elements and we will try to make every effort to get close to entrances of partner sites.
 Most sites are covered in some way.
 We will provide umbrellas and rain ponchos as needed.
 (If the conditions deteriorate to the point rivers are running with blood and it rains locusts, it is an “everyone for themselves” operating procedure.)

 I have a physical limitation or disability, can you accommodate my needs?
 Yes! we will try to make every effort to meet your needs.
-We do not have wheelchair accessibility on our shuttle but with some prior planning, we will try our best to accommodate you.
+We do not have wheelchair accessibility on our UTV but with some prior planning, we will try our best to accommodate you.
+The UTV is actually vey close to the ground and an ederly person should be able to get into the UTV easily.
 We both have extensively worked with disabled people and Marty’s sister Joy (no longer with us, unfortunately) had Down’s Syndrome.
 We would love to make this truly an experience for everyone.
 There will be uneven surfaces at times, other hazards, and light walking at the partner sites.
 If you are mobility limited to a wheelchair, contact us and ask about a “Step-on Tour”.
 We will join you in your vehicle for a custom tour at the same price.

 How much food will I get on a tour?
 No one will go away hungry.
 During the producer tour stops there will be several opportunities to sample their products.
 Think tapas-small plates and tastings.
-Also, review the trip itinerary you are purchasing, most all trips do include a full meal at completion.
+Also, review the trip itinerary you are purchasing, most all trips do include something to taste.
 The wine and beer tastings are small pours and included in the price of the tour, but you are always welcome to purchase more.
-That’s the beauty of having a shuttle to cart you around!
-The shuttle will have safe cargo space to safely transport your purchases back to the starting point.
+That’s the beauty of having an UTV to cart you around!
+The UTV does have a cargo space to safely transport your purchases back to the starting point.